MahaThafar/OncoRTT-Method/README.md

 ```
 ----

-### Files Description:
+### Description:
 #### *There are four folders:*

   **1.Data folder:**
-  that includes 2 datasets.
+  that includes 2 datasets: OncologyTT datasets, and the baseline method's datasets

   **2.CODE folder:**

   **3.EMBED folder:**
-  that has multiple files per cancer type that contains the generated Amino-acid sequences BERT embeddings.
+  that has several files per cancer type for the generated Amino-acid sequences embeddings using ProTrans BERT embeddings

+  **4.Results' Figures:**

 ---